 We recommend high quality cast iron (smooth finish, well seasoned), as well as ceramic-coated cookware, stainless steel, or clay.
 There are several good brands out there – not cheap, but worth the price (Emile Henry, Le Creuset, and others).
-For cast iron, Griswold is the best.
-(You have to buy these used, since the company stopped producing cookware years ago.)

 Learn to cook from scratch, starting simple.
 It is a basic of life, but it can seem daunting for someone just beginning.
 Take it a step at a time, and don’t be afraid to make mistakes – learn from them and go on.
 A very good cookbook is How to Cook Everything by Mark Bittman – he keeps his recipes easy and simple, and many of them are based upon whole foods.